The Office of the Supreme Leader

 Q 972: I have some money, a part of which I have given to others as loans.
 At the same time, I owe to some people for the land I purchased to build a house on it for which I have a postdated check to be paid in a few months.
 Am I permitted to subtract the amount I owe for the land from the cash and loan and pay the khums on the balance?
 Furthermore, is khums applicable to the land which has been purchased for residential purposes?

 A: If you bought the land during the current khums year and after obtaining the first income, you can deduct the amount equivalent to the debt from the year's income.
-If you bought it before the current khums year, if you pay the debt by the end of khums year, it is not subject to khums; otherwise it is not deducted from the income.
+If you bought it before the current khums year, it is not subject to khums provided that you pay the debt by five days after the end of khums year; otherwise, it is not deducted from the income.

 Q 973: I am not yet married.
 Is it permitted for me to save money from my present income for my future needs?